Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-04/07-lists/page-01.md

 Lists are a typical part of structured documents.
 Lists can be used to convey information like sets of instructions, elements in a set, definitions, and outlines.

-The three types of lists structed in HTML are:
+The three types of lists structured in HTML are:

 <table style="width: 75%; margin: auto;">